code-z2/inst-paymaster/packages/client/components/DOCS.md

     }

 .active-paymaster-nav .list-ul {
-@apply col-start-[-1] w-full grid grid-cols-[1fr_2fr] px-1 content-center text-xs sm:text-sm gap-10 font-light sm:font-normal;
+@apply col-start-[-1] w-full grid grid-cols-[1fr_2fr] px-1 content-center text-xs sm:text-sm gap-10 font-light md:font-normal;
 }

 ```

-    The`active-paymaster-nav ` class is reusing the same styling with the navbar in the landing page .
+    The`active-paymaster-nav ` class is reusing the same styles with the navbar in the landing page .

 To view the paymasters page navigate to `http://localhost:3000/auth/{auth_id}/activepaymaster`

 - **allpaymasters** : This is the paymasters list component.
-  `activepaymaster/allpaymasters` styling for this component and the media queries is found at `styles/activepaymaster/allpaymasters.module.css`
+  `activepaymaster/allpaymasters` It is styled from `styles/activepaymaster/allpaymasters.module.css`

 - **firstSection** : It is the first part i.e first section of the active paymasters page

 - **paymastersListPage** : This is where all the components in the active paymaster directory are assembled together and then exported to the active paymasters route.
-  `activepaymaster/paymastersListPage` is exported to `/auth/[private]/activepaymaster`
+  `activepaymaster/paymastersListPage` is exported to `pages/auth/[private]/activepaymaster`

-## Auth directory
+## Auth

 - **private**: A HOC for authentication using NEXT_PUBLIC_AUTH_ID environmental variable